Margherita Maria Farnese: Biography

 Margherita Maria was the eldest child of Ranuccio II Farnese, Duke of Parma and his second wife Isabella d'Este.
 Her mother died in childbirth in 1666 after giving birth to Odoardo, Hereditary Prince of Parma (father of the famous Elisabeth Farnese, Queen of Spain).
+She was described as 'lively and penetrating of spirit and has extremely engaging manners' by Emanuele Filiberto, Prince of Carignano.

 Her father Ranuccio had previously been married to Margaret Yolande of Savoy but the marriage produced no surviving issue; as such, Margherita Maria was the first of Ranuccio's children to survive infancy.
 Her younger half brothers Francesco Farnese and Antonio Farnese were successively the rulers of Parma.
 When the latter died, the House of Farnese became extinct.

 Her father married her aunt Maria d'Este with whom he had nine further children.
 She was married to her cousin Francesco II d'Este, Duke of Modena who had previously been part of a Franco-Modenese alliance proposed with Francesco and a princess of Lorraine named Béatrice Hiéronyme de Lorraine but the marriage never materialised.